Human Resources Divisions:

 Drug-Free Workplace - The Employment Unit also oversees and administers the Drug-Free Workplace Program for the Department.
 The Arizona Department of Corrections, Rehabilitation & Reentry Drug-Free Workplace Program is based on Federal and State Drug-Free Workplace guidelines.
 To promote the health and safety of its' employees, the Department has established mandatory drug testing for designated safety-security sensitive positions and includes post-offer testing as a condition of employment, as well as reasonable suspicion drug and/or alcohol testing for all employees.

 The Classification and Compensation Unit is a vital function within Human Resources and Development Group that establishes new positions, while also reviewing existing positions to determine appropriate placement within the agency.
-The Classification and Compensation Unit also plays an important role in the conducting of salary surveys, analyzing compiled information, assist with departmental organizational changes, and formulating recommendations for salary adjustments in accordance with State and Federal Laws, ADOA Personnel Rules, ADOA Classification and Compensation Guidelines; and ADC department policies and procedures.
+The Classification and Compensation Unit also plays an important role in the conducting of salary surveys, analyzing compiled information, assist with departmental organizational changes, and formulating recommendations for salary adjustments in accordance with State and Federal Laws, ADOA Personnel Rules, ADOA Classification and Compensation Guidelines; and ADCRR department policies and procedures.

 Reports - Upon request, gathers, analyzes and prepares reports, charts or graphs that provide findings from various data sources.
 Conducting salary surveys and analyzing compiled information for recommendations.
 Provide professional level expertise researching issues pertaining to federal and state laws as they relate to classification and compensation.